Learner Misconduct Policy

 If a learner disputes the outcome of the review and the sanctions imposed by the Real Estate Program Office, the learner may file a Learner Misconduct Appeal.
 All appeals must be filed within five (5) business days following receipt of the written decision of the Real Estate Education Program Office.
 Appeals must be filed in writing using the Learner Misconduct Appeal Form.

 The outcome of the review is communicated to the learner within ten (10) business days from the receipt of the request.

 1.9.1 Appeal Challenges

 A challenge to an appeal decision must be submitted within five (5) business days after receipt of an appeal decision using the Learner Misconduct Appeal Form found on the Learner’s Portal.
 The Real Estate Council of Ontario (RECO) reviews all appeal challenges.
-An appeal decision can only be challenged on one or more of the following grounds.

 - There is new evidence that is likely to change the outcome;

 - There is evidence of procedural error or bias in the process; and/or

 - The sanction imposed is not consistent with the nature of the offense.